 The practice organised and delivered services to meet patients' needs.
 It took account of patient needs and preferences.

 Staff were clear on the importance of emotional support needed by patients when delivering care.
-For example, the practice made adjustments for patients suffering from long-term conditions.

 Patients described high levels of satisfaction with the responsive service provided by the practice.